FelixOnline/v2/content/articles/2013-1-25-lost-in-translation.md

 subtitle: >
   An editorial about the proposal to close the Translation Unit
 date: "2013-01-25 00:52:37 +0000"

 # Attributes from Felix Online V1
 id: "3172"
 old_path: /comment/3172/lost-in-translation
 aliases:
  - /comment/3172/lost-in-translation
+imported: true
+comments:
+ - The college never consults with people  It consults to themIf the Translation Unit is not in line with College strategy why are they not closing the Business School as well then Oh right because it receives sponsorship money from big multinational companies such as McKinsey  Company Shell and Morgan StanleyDeadly accurate answer Youve hit the buleesyl

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true